Indiana–Purdue rivalry: 2005: Double overtime

-On January 15, 2005, Indiana and Purdue faced off in Mackey Arena in what would be Keady's final home game of the rivalry.
+On January 15, 2005, Indiana and Purdue faced off in Mackey Arena.
+It was Keady's final home game of the rivalry.
 Purdue had led the entire game until Indiana used a 14–0 run to take a four-point lead with twelve minutes remaining in the second half.
 The teams battled back and forth until David Teague gave Purdue a 55–52 lead with only 25 seconds remaining.
 However, Indiana's Marshall Strickland tied the game on a three-point play to send the game into overtime.

 In the first overtime, the Hoosiers and Boilermakers were tied at 61 when a foul was called on Purdue's Andrew Ford with 0.9 seconds remaining.
 Strickland hit two free throws to give Indiana the lead.
 But Purdue heaved a pass to the opposite end of the court where Carl Landry made a layup and was fouled as he shot.
 After reviewing the call on video replay, the referees ruled that although Landry had released the shot after the buzzer, he had been fouled before time expired.
 They allowed continuation and counted the basket.
 However, Landry ended up missing the ensuing free-throw with no time on the clock, and the teams went to double-overtime tied at 63.

 In the second overtime, Indiana had a 74–70 lead before Teague hit a three-pointer with 5.7 seconds remaining to pull Purdue within one.
 Bracey Wright then made one free throw for Indiana, and Purdue's Brandon McKnight missed a last-second heave to make the final score 75–73 in favor of the Hoosiers.
 This was the first, and thus far only, double-overtime game in the history of the Indiana-Purdue basketball series.

-2008: Sampson's finale

-On February 19, 2008, No. 15 ranked Indiana faced No. 14 ranked Purdue in Bloomington.
-It would be the Hoosiers' last game before the completion of the school's investigation into accusations that Kelvin Sampson committed major rules violations, and would ultimately be Sampson's final game as Indiana's head coach as he would resign two days later.
-Hoosier star Eric Gordon scored 22 points to lead Indiana to a 77–68 victory.
-The win snapped Purdue's 11-game winning streak and brought Indiana within one-half game of the Boilermakers at the top of the Big Ten conference standings.